msdickinson/blog/content/posts/Roller Coaster Design Decisions (Part 2).md

 #### Redis

 All designs except for (1) have databases that require you to go through the API to access it.
-Additionally, I intend to keep the database and their API on the same machine.
+Additionally I intend to keep the database and their API on the same machine.
 With these requirements the benefits of redis became greatly diminished.
-If I find I have queries taking a long time or have load concerns on my database I will reconsider redis in the future.
+If I find I have queries taking a long time or load concerns on my database I will reconsider redis in the future.

 ### Design Conclusion